Sfx-re/Vidlluc/README.md

 ## 🔒 Security Notice

-SitizenFX / Sfx.re Limited takes the security of Vidlluc Engine and its services very seriously.
-This includes both the framework itself and any multiplayer or online components.
+SitizenFX / Sfx.re Limited takes the security of Vidlluc Engine and its services very seriously, including both the framework itself and any multiplayer or online components.

 ### 🚫 Rockstar / Take-Two Boundary
 Vidlluc is an independent, proprietary project.